-Advance Hermantown (2012) set a goal to "develop a master plan for the Midway Road and Highway Two Commercial District."
-Advance Hermantown is seeking to determine the potential to position the area as a distribution center focused on the Highway Two and Midway Road crossroads.
+Advance Hermantown (2012) set a goal to "develop a master plan for the Midway Road and Highway 2 Commercial District."
+Advance Hermantown is seeking to determine the potential to position the area as a distribution center focused on the Highway 2 and Midway Road crossroads.
+The City Council subsequently discussed the prioritization of the future planning studies and directed staff to begin work on the Adolph Study in 2014.